ealmloff/const-serialize/README.md

-A rust serialization library that works in const with complex(ish) types like nested structs and arrays.
-Enums are not supported
+A rust serialization library that works in const with complex(ish) types like enums, nested structs and arrays.

 ```rust
 #[derive(Clone, Copy, Debug, PartialEq, SerializeConst)]